mit-pdos/sigmaos/tutorial/01_local_dev.md

 ## Testing SigmaOS

 SigmaOS leverages Golang's testing infrastructure for its benchmarks and correctness tests.
-We have an extensive slew of tests for many of the SigmaOS packages.
+We have tests for many of the SigmaOS packages.
 We expect all of the tests to pass, but we are sure there must be bugs.
 If you find one, please add a minimal test that exposes it to the appropriate package before fixing it.
 This way, we can ensure that the software doesn't regress to incorporate old bugs as we continue to develop it.

 Occasionally, we run the full-slew of SigmaOS tests.
 In order to do so, run: